sarrouti/Natural-Language-Questions-Against-Open-Targets-using-ChatGPT/README.md

 	diseases that are associated with genes targeted by a given drug: e.g., Which diseases are associated with the genes targeted by fasudil?

-	Which prompt you would like to use?
-		    1: prompt_1
-		    2: prompt_2
-		    3: prompt_3
-		    4: prompt_4
-		    5: prompt_5